min2ha/ukwa-site/content/target/71879/index.en.md

   "subject": "Brexit"
 }

-# Independent: After Salzburg Theresa May's leadership is weaker than ever, and Boris Johnson has cunningly positioned himself as her antithesis

 Argues that Boris Johnson has found an approach to Brexit very different from Theresa May's and is positioning himself to oust her on the basis of his alternative plan.